PhysicsOfMobility/BikePathNet/README.md

    ```
    The plots will be saved in the `examples/plots/` folder.
 Should take less than 5 minutes for all plots.

+The notebooks for Copenhagen cannot be executed as most of the data is not publicly accessible.

 ### DrWatson
 You may notice that the julia script start with the commands:
 ```julia